altreact/archbk/README.md

-# archbk

-A robust shell script (bash / sh) that automates the installation of an Arch Linux ARM base system, for use on ARM Chromebooks.

 MATE Desktop Environment https://mate-desktop.org/

+This script should work as it is, yet it isn't finished

+Instructions:

+after installing Arch Linux ARM to internal or external storage,

+   "sudo sh mate-install.sh"

+   reboot